 It is your responsibility to be knowledgeable about SQL databases, especially about how to backup.

-It is suggested to review any known issues about SQL before proceeding, including those identified in our AyaNova Support Forum
+It is HIGHLY recommended to make yourself aware of any known issues about SQL before proceeding, including those identified in our AyaNova Support Forum

 Use of AyaNova with SQL Express is a 7 step process

 •The server and networked computers will communicate via TCPIP.
 If your network is not yet configured, do so.
 If you are not experienced with this, please contact your local computer center.